 Our Child Life Program promotes:

-Child Life specialists are trained professionals with advanced education in child life, child health, child development and/or related fields.
+Child Life specialists are certified professionals with advanced education in child life, child health, child development and/or related fields.
 We work closely with all healthcare providers at Riley at IU Health to serve your child’s needs, including:

 Child Life specialists work with children throughout the hospital, including inpatient units, outpatient clinics, day surgery, radiology and Emergency Medicine.